GerlechJen/surfs_up/README.md

 ## Summary

-Provide a high-level summary of the results and two additional queries that you would perform to gather more weather data for June and December.
-The standard deviation for the temperature recordings for the month of june was 3.257  while the standard deviation for the month of December was 3.746.
-This means that the temperature measurements for December are more spread out or vary more.
-While the temperature measurements for June are closer together in value.
+The standard deviation of the temperature recordings for the month of June was 3.257  while the standard deviation for the month of December was 3.746.
+This means that the temperature measurements for December vary more compared to the temperature measurements for June.
+Overall, there isn't much difference in the summary statistics of the two months which makes Oahu a good destination for the surf and shake business.

 I could perform two additional queries to obtain **precipitation** data in Oahu for the months of June and December using the two codes below: